 - a.
-Number the first paragraph as Policy 1 and delete the list following the second sentence in paragraph 1 and replace the list with the following: - Existing built form of the area; - Policies of the Residential Character Area, if applicable; - Nature of fenestration and sun reflection impacts; - Nature of shadow impacts; and, - Existing and emerging built-form elements such as height, massing, setbacks, materials and finishes that are incorporated into surrounding buildings. - b.
-Add the following policies to Section 12.4 Compatibility after Policy 1:
+Number the first paragraph as Policy 1, delete the list following the second sentence in paragraph 1 and replace the list with the following: - The existing character of the area; - The policies of the Residential Character Area, if applicable; - The nature of fenestration and sun reflection impacts; - The nature of shadow impacts; and, - The existing and emerging built-form elements such as height, massing, setbacks, materials and finishes that are incorporated into surrounding buildings. - b.
+Add the following policies to Section 12.4 Compatibility after Policy 1: - 2.
+Development will be required to demonstrate how its design fits with the existing character of the surrounding area in the context of: - Setbacks, heights and transition; - Façade and roofline articulation;

-- Development will be required to demonstrate how its design fits with the existing character of the surrounding area in the context of: - Setbacks, heights and transition; - Façade and roofline articulation; - Colours and materials; - Architectural elements, including windows, doors and projections; - Pre- and post-construction grades on site; and - Incorporating elements and details of common characteristics of the area. - c.
+- Colours and materials; - Architectural elements, including windows, doors and projections; - Pre- and post-construction grades on site; and - Incorporating elements and details of common characteristics of the area. - c.
 Delete the second paragraph and replace it with the following as Policy 3: - 3.
 Building heights of mid-rise and high-rise buildings immediately adjacent to a Residential Area should provide an appropriate transition and achieve suitable visual angular planes.
-Where a building height greater than the existing adjacent context or adjacent public open space is proposed, the development shall demonstrate that an effective transition in height and massing, such as a stepping down or variation in building form has been incorporated into the design. - d.
+Where a building height greater than the existing adjacent context, or where a building is proposed adjacent to a public open space, the development shall demonstrate that an effective transition in height and massing, such as a stepping down or variation in building form has been incorporated into the design. - d.
 Number the third paragraph as Policy 4.